Notice of Privacy Practices

-Electronic Exchange of Your Health Information.
-In some instances, we may transfer health information about you electronically to other health care providers who are providing you treatment or to the insurance plan providing payment for your treatment.
+Electronic Exchange of Your Health Information-In some instances, we may transfer health information about you electronically to other health care providers who are providing you treatment or to the insurance plan providing payment for your treatment.
 Your health information may also be made available through the Vermont Health Information Exchange (“VHIE”).
-The VHIE is a health information network operated by VITL, Inc. and your treating health care providers may only access your health information through the VHIE if you have provided specific written consent for their access, unless you need emergency treatment.
-For information about the VHIE, visit www.vitl.net.
+The VHIE is a state-designated health information network operated by Vermont Information Technology Leaders, Inc. (“VITL”).
+Your treating health care providers may access your health information through the VHIE, unless you have chosen to opt out of the VHIE and you are not in need of emergency treatment.
+For information about the VHIE, see www.vitl.net.”

 For Payment.
 We may use and disclose health information about you so that the treatment and services you receive at the Agency may be approved by, billed to, and payment collected from a third party such as an insurance company.
 For example, we may need to give your health plan information about counseling you received at the Agency so your health plan will pay us or reimburse you for a counseling session.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the service / treatment.

 For Health Care Operations.
-We may use and disclose health information about you for any UCS operations.
-These uses and disclosures are necessary to run the agency and make sure that all individuals receiving services from us receive quality care.
-For example, we may use health information to review our treatment and services and to evaluate the performance of our staff who are serving you.
+We may use and disclose health information about you for Agency operations.
+These uses and disclosures are necessary to run the Agency and make sure that all individuals receiving services from us receive quality care.
+For example, we may use health information to review our treatment and services and to evaluate the performance of our staff in serving you.
 We may also combine health information about many consumers to decide what additional services we should offer, what services are not needed, and whether certain new treatments are effective.
 We may also disclose information to doctors, nurses, clinicians, case managers, interns and other Agency personnel for review and learning purposes.

 Appointment Reminders.
 We may use and disclose information to contact you as a reminder that you have an appointment.